-The Corporation has conducted due diligence on the business, assets and operations of the US Drilling Fluids Acquisitions and the JACAM Acquisition in relation to business, legal, operational, financial and environmental matters but there can be no assurance that the Corporation has identified all of the potential liabilities related to those businesses and assets being acquired.
+The Corporation has conducted due diligence with respect to the Conversion Transaction, the US Drilling Fluids Acquisitions and the JACAM Acquisition in relation to business, legal, operational, financial and environmental matters but there can be no assurance that the Corporation has identified all of the potential liabilities related to those transactions and any acquired businesses and assets.
 In particular, if the assets of the US Drilling Fluids Acquisitions or the JACAM Acquisition prove to be less valuable than anticipated, the Corporation's financial results could be adversely affected.